UBC-MOAD/docs/python_packaging/pkg_structure.rst

 The :file:`.pre-commit-config.yaml` file provides configuration for the `pre-commit`_ tool that is used to manage coding style and other aspects of repository QA in many of our packages.
-If it is used in a package you should be able to find notes about is use in the Coding Style section of the package's development docs section;
+If it is used in a package you should be able to find notes about its use in the Coding Style section of the package's development docs section;
 e.g. `NEMO-Cmd Coding Style`_.